Politics Of The European Union POLITIC4020

 - Available to Erasmus Students: Yes

-This course is designed to appeal to students who are interested in the debate about European integration and the future of Europe.
+This course is designed to appeal to students who are interested in the debate about the European integration process over the decades and the future of Europe.

 Requirements of Entry